WARNING: Per wiki policy, Spoilers Off applies to Funny Moments pages. All spoilers will be unmarked!

 - He later tries to yoink Gwen's drink right before she sips by webbing it, before she webs it right back.

 - Trailer only but the reason Peter passes on the bill at the burger joint?
 A Freeze-Frame Bonus shows that the bill is $30,000◊.
-No wonder he passed on it.
+How he expects Miles to pay that amount is anyone's guess.

 - Few lyrics from the "Sunflower" music video syncs well to the selected scenes.